We can be the generation to end human trafficking.

 Sign the Petition to President Trump

-Dear President Trump: The President of the United States has an historic opportunity to bring the fight to traffickers all around the world and free millions from modern slavery.
-That's why I'm calling on you to make the Generation Freedom platform a priority for your Administration, including a commitment to investing $3 billion in annual anti-trafficking efforts.
-I am part of Generation Freedom -- and you should be, too.
+Dear President Trump: The next President of the United States has an historic opportunity to bring the fight to traffickers all around the world and free millions from modern slavery.

 The Time is Now